ElementsProject/lightning/doc/contribute-to-core-lightning/code-generation.md

   1. addition of FD passing semantics to allow establishing a new connection between daemons (communication uses [socketpair](https://man7.org/linux/man-pages/man2/socketpair.2.html), so no `connect`)
   2. change the message length prefix from `u16` to `u32`, allowing for messages larger than 65Kb.
 The CSV files are with the respective sub-daemon and also use [generate-wire.py](https://github.com/ElementsProject/lightning/blob/master/tools/generate-wire.py) to generate encoding, decoding and printing functions

 - We describe the JSON-RPC using [JSON Schema](https://json-schema.org/) in the [`doc/schemas`](https://github.com/ElementsProject/lightning/tree/master/doc/schemas) directory.
 Each method has a `lightning-*.json` for request and response.
 During tests the `pytest` target will verify responses, however the JSON-RPC methods are _not_ generated (yet?).
-We do generate various client stubs for languages, using the `msggen`[msggen] tool.
+We do generate various client stubs for languages, using the `msggen` tool.
 More on the generated stubs and utilities below.

 ## Man pages